Haywayaheadshot/financial-modelling/README.md

 I would like to thank to the designer of the original idea.
 - [Original Author Behance Link](https://www.behance.net/sakwadesignstudio)
+- Thanks to Microverse for the knowledge impacted
+- Thanks to my colleagues, Diego Garcia and Jose Zepada

 <!-- AUTHORS -->